 The licenses previously assigned to the machine will be revoked and the management console will restart.
 Now, you can connect the console to a remote machine and connect to this machine from a remote location.

 Step 2.
 Downloading the setup program

-Download the setup program for the advanced platform from the Acronis website as described at http://kb.acronis.com/content/1642.
+Download the setup program of Acronis Backup Advanced from the Acronis website as described at http://kb.acronis.com/content/1642.

 Step 3.
 Installing the management server